shekharsai/bgu-upf-map/README.md

 needed for the experiments (modifications contain mutex relations etc), and problems used in the experiments are placed in test-domains.

-2. Same version of the code is applicable for Rep 1: well-defined and Rep 2: well-formed case and is availbale in the folder name pddl-parser-multiagent.
+2. Same version of the code is applicable for Rep 1: well-defined and Rep 2: well-formed cases and is availbale in the folder name pddl-parser-multiagent.

 3. For Rep 3 the relevant code is available in the folder name conc-aij-multiagent.